2022 Chevrolet TrailBlazer (Chevy) Review, Ratings, Specs, Prices, and Photos

 How safe is the Chevrolet Trailblazer?

-The 2022 Chevy Trailblazer has performed well in what crash tests have been performed, and all versions come standard with automatic emergency braking.
-Once the IIHS checks in, we’ll update this space with a full score.
+The 2022 Chevy Trailblazer has performed well in crash tests have been performed, and all versions come standard with automatic emergency braking.

 All Trailblazers are equipped with a slew of airbags including knee-protecting bags that deploy from the dash.
 Adaptive cruise control is optional on LT and higher grades.

 After a rocky start last year, Chevy tweaked the Trailblazer and it was re-tested by the NHTSA.
 The result?
 A five-star overall score.
+The IIHS gives it a Top Safety Pick award, though cars with the Technology package have better headlights, the agency reports.

+Based on all the data, we give the pint-sized SUV a safety score of 8.

 2022 Chevrolet TrailBlazer